 ‘Does peanut oil go bad?’
 It is a question often asked by people who use this oil is for baking, cooking, and frying to give food a nutty flavor.

-Fortunately enough, the shelf life of peanut oil is similar to other oils, which means it last quite a long time.
-Let’s discuss storing peanut oil, its shelf life and how to tell if it has expired or gone rancid.
+Fortunately enough, the shelf life of peanut oil is similar to other oils, which means it lasts quite a long time.
+Let’s discuss storing peanut oil, its shelf life, and how to tell if it has expired or gone rancid.
 Read on!

 How To Store Peanut Oil